Prelf1992/mlops-template-repository/README.md

 * Commit 284: Refactor: Optimize performance of database for faster execution. at 2025-08-21 17:25:24
 * Commit 285: Fix: Add tests for component for better maintainability. at 2025-08-22 11:18:21
 * Commit 286: CI: Improve styling of module for better maintainability. at 2025-08-22 10:12:59
+* Commit 287: Fix: Optimize performance of component for better readability. at 2025-08-25 10:30:32